+A pony to be ridden by an umpire must be equipped as for playing except that the tail need not be put up and hind bandages need not be worn.
 A pony that has played in a match at 8 goal level or below may be used as an umpire pony if it has had a break of at least one chukka or vice a versa.
 Above 8 goal, any pony that has played in a match should not subsequently be used as an umpire pony or vice versa.
+(See also rule 1i)